Dinner al fresco with Bruce, Francis and Sylvia Corrie (not pictured), some of my favorite people.

 There was also an unexpected turn in Oxford – my discovery of Forro, a lively, rather up-close-and-personal Brazilian dance.
 While Oxford seems like an odd place to learn Brazilian street dancing, I figured “Why not?”, and went along to the Monday night classes and social dancing at St. Giles Church.
 I have warm affection for that lovely little 12th century church, partly because I was once kissed amongst the headstones in the churchyard by a gorgeous Australian (she writes with fatuous modesty).
 Later in London, I would continue with Forro, even giving it a go when I visited Birmingham.

-And wouldn’t you know, happening upon that poster and giving the dance a try would lead me into my next book project?
+And wouldn’t you know, happening upon that Forro poster outside the St. Giles Church, and giving the dance a try, would lead me into my next book project?
 It’s a wondrous thing, how the pieces sometimes line up.

 Those two weeks in Oxford were also filled with the delicious minutiae of everyday living – shopping errands to the drugstore and grocery store, exchanging pleasantries with the neighbors, walking into town on the same pavement I’d traversed all those years ago.
 All of the little everyday, unexciting things that let a person know they are home.
 It is those moments which penetrate the most, and last the longest.